Rachel R. Langgin

 Las Vegas, NV 89119, USA

-I am motivated by questioning every possibility; driven by a curiosity to understand our Universe on extragalactic scales through astrophysical research.
-That is why I am excited as a second-year graduate Astronomy PhD student at the University of Nevada, Las Vegas with my advisor, Dr. Carl-Johan Haster.
-I am researching binary compact objects through gravitational waveform interpretations and new analysis tools for the Laser Interferometer Gravitational-Wave Observatory’s (LIGO) ongoing fourth data run.
+I am driven by a curiosity to understand the Universe on extragalactic scales through astrophysical research.
+I am currently an Astronomy PhD student at the University of Nevada, Las Vegas, working with Dr. Carl-Johan Haster and the LIGO Scientific Collaboration.
+I study binary black holes and neutron stars through the distortions of spacetime caused by passing Gravitational Waves (GWs).

-My interests in dance are rooted in my childhood study of voice attending the Las Vegas Academy of the Arts.
-I aim to broaden my artistic capabilities while implementing movement in space and time from a unique physical perspective in my daily practices.
+My interests in dance are rooted in my childhood study of voice at the Las Vegas Academy of the Arts.
+In my daily movement practice, I explore space and time from a unique physical perspective that complements and broadens my artistic expression.

 news